8 minutes

 What exchanges does the Token API use for token prices?

-The Token API currently tracks prices on Uniswap v2 and Uniswap v3, with plans to support additional exchanges in the future.
+The Token API currently tracks prices on Uniswap v2, v3, and v4, along with Jupiter, Raydium, and Pump.fun on Solana, with plans to support additional exchanges in the future.

-Does the Token API provide a client SDK?
+Does the Token API provide a client SDK or client library?

-While a client SDK is not currently available, please share feedback on any SDKs or integrations you would like to see on Discord.
+While an official client SDK is not currently available, please share feedback on any SDKs or integrations you would like to see on Discord.
+Community contributions are welcome to use the OpenAPI document to build and share their own client libraries.

 Are there plans to support additional blockchains in the future?